andrewacashner/hearingfaithms/chapters/chapter-3.md

 But musicians could also voluntarily demonstrate kinship even when they were not made direct heirs.
-Younger musicians could deliberately affiliate themselves with teachers and paragons through composing musical homages: table `ref:table:Padilla-homages` shows likely homage compositions related to Padilla's *Voces*.
+Younger musicians could deliberately affiliate themselves with teachers and paragons through composing musical homages (table `ref:table:Padilla-homages`).
-Padilla competed in the *oposición* for his Málaga teacher Vásquez's position but was bested by the Portuguese composer Estêvão de Brito (1577--1641).
-[@Stevenson:BritoE]
 Francisco Vidales, organist in Padilla's Puebla chapel, demonstrated his affiliation to Padilla by writing a parody mass based on a motet by Padilla.
 [@Koegel:Padilla: